airdgo/airdgo/README.md

 - 🔭 I’m currently working at <a href="https://www.arrkeurope.com" target="blank">ARRK Research & Development</a>

-- 🌱 And I’m currently learning Node.js, Express and MongoDB
+- 🌱 And I’m currently learning Angular

-- 💬 Ask me about **React & Next.js**
+- 💬 Ask me about **React & Angular**

 - 📫 How to reach me **vladdragoi1@gmail.com**